anissen/solitaire/tasks.md

 Need:
 * Make infinite version (+ give points for placing and stacking tiles)
-* Ensure that cards cannot be placed on top of other cards
-* Make a 5th symbol
 * Better colors for selection
 * Better stacking animations
 * Animation for scoring points